Andromeda

 }

 There are several components found here.
-A simple name for the app, the components of the app itself and a reference to the “registry”.
+A simple name for the app, the components of the app itself and a reference to the “Kernel”.
 Each component of the app provides two values: a name used for referencing for other components within the app, and the base64 encoded instantiation message.

 Instantiating the App